Georgie is a book-lover who enjoys both reading and playing games on the Kindle Fire.

 Though Plumber Crack is free, you can buy "Crack Bucks" to get extra stuff in the game.

-Stardom: Hollywood for Kindle Fire
+5. Stardom: Hollywood

 Everybody harbors secret fantasies about being famous, and games like Stardom: Hollywood give us a taste of what it's really like to start from the bottom and work your way up.

-Stardom: Hollywood, by Glu Mobile, stars us off with a star (or starlet) and a crappy apartment with a landlord who is ready to put your character out on the street for the $500 you owe in back rent.
+Stardom: Hollywood, by Glu Mobile, starts us off with a star (or starlet) and a crappy apartment with a landlord who is ready to put your character out on the street for the $500 you owe in back rent.
 This starts you on your journey to fame and fortune because, after all, you have to pay that rent!

 You get sent on missions and virtually everything comes with a choice.
 Do you want to get an agent?
 Maybe you'd like to try out for a clothes detergent commercial?
 Go for it!
 Every choice you make will have consequences, and sometimes the game will prod you in the right direction.